20xr/pampran/README.md

 ./create-stack.sh
 ```

-It asks you for a stack name (e.g. dev, test, prod), a domain name (your's hopefully) and an AMI id, which will be tyhe one you just created with Packer.
+It asks you for a stack name (e.g. dev, test, prod), a domain name (your's hopefully) and an AMI id, which will be the one you just created with Packer.

-It then calls aws cloudformation create-stack, which starts the process of creating a stack on your AWS account.
+It then calls `aws cloudformation create-stack`, which starts the process of creating a stack on your AWS account.
 To monitor the progress, go the the CloudFormation console for AWS.

-There is a lot to know about CloudFormation, so you will have to read the docs and the stack.json template to figure out what is going on.
-I have tried to make the template as simple as possible, given what it is intended to do. :-)
+There is a lot to know about CloudFormation, so you will have to read the AWS docs and the stack.json template to figure out what is going on.